Irwin St. John Tucker: Espionage Act and Supreme Court cases

 The United States joined World War I on April 6, 1917.
 Tucker became active in disseminating anti-war propaganda and wrote several pamphlets, including "The Price We Pay" and the satirical "Why We Should Fight" in April and May 1917, respectively.

 On June 15, 1917, Congress passed the Espionage Act.
 The Act made it illegal to "willfully obstruct the recruiting or enlistment service of the United States".

 On February 2, 1918, a grand jury in the Northern District of Illinois indicted Tucker, Victor L. Berger, William F. Kruse, and J. Louis Engdahl under section 3 of Title I of the Act.
 The trial commenced on December 9, 1918, and on January 8, 1919, the jury returned a verdict of guilty for all five defendants.
 Judge Kenesaw Mountain Landis sentenced each to imprisonment in the federal penitentiary in Leavenworth, Kansas, for twenty years.
 The defendants appealed and the case went to the Supreme Court.

 In Pierce v.
 United States, the Supreme Court upheld their conviction.
-The case was argued November 18-19, 1919, and decided March 8, 1920.
+The case was argued November 18–19, 1919, and decided March 8, 1920.

 In Berger v.
 United States, the defendants accused Judge Landis of personal bias against those of German heritage.
 Tucker himself was not German nor of recent German ancestry, but his defense argued that they were "impleased" with Berger, Kruse and Germer and that Landis thereby was prejudiced toward the others in the group by extension.
 The case was argued December 9, 1920 and decided January 31, 1921, in favor of Tucker and the other defendants.
 Tucker served no time in prison.

 Personal life

-He married Ellen Dorothy O'Reilly, an illustrator, on July 4, 1914.They had at least 1 child, a son.
+He married Ellen Dorothy O'Reilly, an illustrator, on July 4, 1914.
+They had at least 1 child, a son.
+He died in Chicago on January 8, 1982, at the age of 95.

 Busy Philipps has claimed him as a great-grandfather.